ETHproductions/crayon/docs/Operators.md

          nq    do the same thing.
            }  End if.
 Note that a { followed by a conditional is parsed as "}else if(){" instead of "}else{if(){".
+			  The latter can be forced by adding a space between the items.

 Of course, sometimes this can be cumbersome, as the action must be repeated in both truthy cases of the OR.
 To get around this, just use an empty conditional: